 Almost 30 years ago, when night flight operations began in air traffic, kerosene lamps - so-called stable lanterns - were set up to mark the length and direction of the runway.
 Despite the low light intensity, the light could be seen from a great distance and from all directions in good weather.
 The kerosene lamps had green glass bells at the touchdown point and red glass bells at the end of the track.
 Despite ingenious lighting technology - lenses, mirrors, special diffusers, projector lamps with point light sources - an American specialist, Professor Horonjeff, is now returning to a very simple lamp.
 His PAN-Cake light for installation z.
 B. as a center line lighting in existing concrete runways has a 3-45 watt lamp without optics.
 But another insight from the early days of night flying is being taken up again today.
 At the beginning of the 1930s, retractable landing lights - large spotlights - were set up on the edge of the airfields, which radiated the touchdown zone.
 This was an excellent landing aid for instrument landing in poor visibility conditions.
 Today's attempts to illuminate the first 600 or 900 m of a runway through illumination are based on the same idea.

-In Sweden, the touchdown zone of a runway was illuminated over a length of 640 m with floodlights placed on the right and left.
+In Sweden, the touchdown zone of a runway was illuminated over a length of 640 m with spotlights placed on the right and left.
 The landings that have been carried out for years, even in bad weather, have proven that the type of illumination removes the “black hole” zone and is of great help to the pilot.
-Old knowledge that has been neglected for years has come into play again, especially since jet aircraft landing at high speed were deployed.
+Old knowledge that has been neglected for years has come into play again, especially since the use of jet aircraft landing at high speed.
 Even today, the turning pointer that was placed in the corner of the instrument panel in the true sense of the word, the most perfect instrument aircraft, seems to be coming back into focus.
-I am also convinced that another excellent instrument will soon be honored again, namely the radio-electric altimeter, which is used to display altitude above ground.
+I am also convinced that another excellent instrument will soon be honored again, namely the radio-electric altimeter, which is used to display the altitude above ground.
 Instrument flight with subsequent bad weather landing will not be possible in the future without these two instruments, even if they only serve as monitoring devices for a fully automatic all-weather landing.
 Pilots are generally willing to get by with the technical aids that are offered to them.
 They are used to adjusting to what is available.
 That may also be the reason that various systems could develop in lighting technology and have also been approved by the ICAO (International Civil Aviation Organization).
 Fortunately, the ICAO ensures that the "fundamental" standardization is guaranteed.
 The airports have built in high-power and low-power tax in their lighting system.
 The high-power lights are directed, ie only recognizable in the approach direction, while the low-power lights are omnidirectional and can therefore be seen from all directions.
 The low-power lights are sufficient for good-sighted weather, while in bad weather conditions with limited visibility and low-lying clouds, only high-power floodlights are suitable for penetrating the atmosphere.
 A remnant from the beginnings of night flying still turns today on the towers of the airfields - the airport turntable - sometimes in two colors.
 This fire is reminiscent of the earlier route security.
 At that time, these rotating spotlights stood every 30 or 50 km on the night routes and enabled night flights at a time when radio direction finding was not yet available.
 When visibility is poor, the approach lighting is an indispensable aid, especially for fast aircraft.
 Should the landing speed of the aircraft become even higher in the future, it would be desirable to extend the approach lights beyond the current 900 m.
 With the American ALPA-ATA system, which has a center line lighting with only one transverse bar, the extension can be carried out without difficulty.
-The concentration of several light sources in a short crossbar, as it is e.g. B. is achieved with the ALPA-ATA system by 5 adjacent lights, brings an astonishing improvement in their effect.
+The concentration of several light sources in a short crossbar, as it is e.g. B. is achieved with the ALPA-ATA system by 5 lights next to each other, brings an astonishing improvement in their effect.
 Early and perfect visibility for the pilot is very important, especially when visibility is poor.
 The same goes for that too.
 Threshold lighting.
 By moving the lights together on the outer edge of the thresholds, a better effect could also be achieved here.

 In order to improve the recognizability of the approach lights, the ICAO requires a lightning chain for the ALPA ATA system.
 Although this chain of lightning does not increase the detection distance, it is a perfect identifier and shows that it is an approach light and the direction in which to land.